 Hooding of doctoral candidates is a cherished academic tradition at DMU.
 During this ceremonial ritual, the doctoral hood is placed over the shoulders of the graduates to signify the professional status attained by terminal degree holders.
 DMU’s ceremonial protocol provides for the on-stage hooding of all doctoral candidates.
 As a graduate-level health profession University, DMU recognizes the doctoral degree as the highest degree available in the medical, health care, administration and public health fields.
 Candidates for the master’s degree wear their hoods throughout the ceremony.
 Based on academic protocol, a graduate wears only one hood representing the highest degree earned or the hood representing the primary academic program.
 Review the hooding policy here.

 Customarily, the honor of hooding is reserved for faculty in recognition of their role in the education of the graduates for a terminal degree.
 However, the University's hooding policy does allow direct line relatives (parents, grandparents, siblings and spouse) who hold a DO, DPM, DPT or MD degree the honor of hooding graduates.
-To request a guest hooder, locate the form in the Pulse graduation checklist.
-The completed application must be submitted by March 15, 2013.
+To request a guest hooder please fill out this form.
+The completed application must be submitted to Student.Services@dmu.edu by March 15.

 Graduates may keep mortarboards and tassel.
 The hoods have been rented, along with the robe.
 Graduates who wish to purchase a hood should contact Matthews Bookstore at 515-271-1613 or Matthews.Bookstore@dmu.edu.